Hazard pictograms according to CLP regulation

 A hazard pictogram is a pictorial presentation of a particular hazard.

-Accordingly, the classification of your substance or mixture determines the hazard pictograms that should be displayed on your label, as set out in parts 2 (physical hazards), 3 (health hazards) and 4 (environmental hazards) of Annex I to CLP (CLP Article 19).
+Accordingly, the hazard classification of your substance or mixture determines which hazard pictograms must appear on the label (see Parts 2 (physical hazards), 3 (health hazards) and 4 (environmental hazards) of Annex I to the CLP Regulation; Article 19).

-The applicability of hazard pictograms according to the specific hazard class and hazard category can also be found in Annex V to CLP.
+The applicability of hazard pictograms for a specific hazard class and hazard category can also be found in Annex V to the CLP Regulation.

 The colour and presentation of your labels must allow the hazard pictogram and its background to be clearly visible.
-Hazard pictograms are the shape of a square set at a point (diamond shape), and must have a black symbol on a white background with a red border (section 1.2.1 of Annex I to CLP).
+Hazard pictograms are in the shape of a square set on a point (diamond shape) and must feature a black symbol on a white background with a red border (Section 1.2.1 of Annex I to the CLP Regulation).

-Each hazard pictogram shall cover at least one fifteenth of the surface area of the harmonised label but the minimum area shall not be less than 1 cm2.
+Each hazard pictogram shall cover at least one fifteenth of the surface area of the label, but the minimum area shall not be less than 1 cm2.

-Usage of hazard pictograms in the CLP classification process
+Use of pictograms in the CLP hazard classification process

-According to Article 19 of the Regulation (EC) No 1272/2008 of the European Parliament and of the Council of 16 December 2008 on classification, labelling and packaging of substances and mixtures, amending and repealing Directives 67/548/EEC and 1999/45/EC, and amending Regulation the following hazard pictograms shall be used in the CLP classification.
+According to Article 19 of Regulation (EC) No 1272/2008 (CLP) on classification, labelling and packaging of substances and mixtures, the hazard pictograms set out in Annex V shall be used for substances and mixtures that meet the criteria for classification as hazardous.

 CLP hazard pictograms

-You can click the appropriate image to view it in bigger size or download the given hazard pictogram.
+You can click an image to view it in a larger size or download it.

 Offered services